Sparse high-dimensional linear regression with a partitioned empirical Bayes ECM algorithm: Introduction

 \section{Introduction}

-A common goal in the analysis of high-dimensional data is to use a set of $n$ replicates of $M$ predictors ($\X$) hypothesized to have a relationship with a continuous outcome of interest ($\Y$) to develop a linear model that can estimate regression coefficients, and predict a future outcome given predictor data.
-In applications to data from genetics, neuroimaging, financial forecasting, or text mining (among others) $M \gg n$ can arise.
-In this setting, some additional assumptions on the linear model -- such as the sparsity assumption, which posits that most of the predictors will have zero impact on the outcome -- are required.
+A common goal in the analysis of high-dimensional data is to use a set of $n$ replicates of $M$ predictors ($\X$) hypothesized to have a relationship with a continuous outcome of interest ($\Y$) to develop a linear model that can estimate regression coefficients, and predict a future outcome given new predictor data.
+In applications to data from genetics, neuroimaging, financial forecasting, or text mining (among others) $M \gg n$ scenarios can easily arise.
+In this setting, some additional assumptions on the linear model as required, for example, the sparsity assumption, which posits that most of the predictors will have zero impact on the outcome.

-Bayesian variable selection procedures are powerful methods for estimating properties of regression coefficients and identifying which variables have a meaningful impact on the on the outcome.
+Bayesian variable selection procedures are powerful methods for estimating the properties of regression coefficients and identifying which variables have a meaningful impact on the outcome.
 Further, they can incorporate high-dimensional predictor variables and sparsity through prior distributions on the regression coefficients.
-Many prior distributions use a spike-and-slab form, which incorporate binary latent variables that indicate when a predictor has a non-zero or ``large'' impact on $\Y$ \citep{MitBea88, GeoMcC93}.
-Popular choices for spike-and-slab priors include the Gaussian \citep{GeoMcC93}, Laplace \citep{Casetal15}, Horseshoe \citep{Caretal10}, and the Bayesian bridge \citep{Poletal14}, among others.
+Many prior distributions use a spike-and-slab form, which incorporates binary latent variables that indicate when a predictor has a non-zero or ``large'' impact on $\Y$ \citep{MitBea88, GeoMcC93, Casetal15}.
+Other choices of priors often take the form of scale mixtures of Gaussians, for example, the Horseshoe \citep{Caretal10} or the Bayesian bridge \citep{Poletal14}, among others.
 After a prior distribution is specified, estimation of the posterior distribution or the maximum \textit{a posteriori} (MAP) values can proceed.
 While Markov chain Monte Carlo \citep[MCMC, ][]{Lietal08,BonRei12,Chaeetal19} is technically an option when $M \gg n$, sampling over the high-dimensional parameter space can be computationally prohibitive with chains that can be slow to converge.
 This has led to the use of more computationally feasible estimation methods, such the expectation maximization (EM) algorithm \citep{RocGeo14,Roc18,RocGeo18}, empirical Bayes \citep{GeoFos00,Maretal17,MarTan20}, and Variational Bayes \citep[VB,][]{CarSte12,Bleetal17,Wanetal20,RaySza22}.